DevvyDont/OGGReverser/README.md

 ## Prereqs

 ### Setting up
-If you just want to use the pre generated content pack for clash that this tool was made for, head on over to the releases tab and download `reverse.mf` and place it in the `contentpacks` directory where your game files are located
+If you just want to use the pre generated content pack for clash/ttr that this tool was made for, head on over to the releases tab and download `reverse-clash.mf` or `reverse-ttr.mf` (depending on what game) and place it in the `resources/contentpacks` directory (clash) or `resources` directory (ttr) where your game files are located

 If you would like to reverse your own ogg files, then you will need to clone/download this repository and have